Find Affordable College Courses

 $3,120 Average Tuition & Fees

-East Arkansas Community College did quite well in this year’s ranking of the best value schools for liberal arts / sciences and humanities students.
-It came in at #9 on the list.
+East Arkansas Community College ranked #9 on this year’s Best Value Liberal Arts & Humanities Schools in Arkansas list.
 East Arkansas Community College is a small public school located in the distant town of Forrest City.

 East Arkansas Community College undergraduate students pay an average of $3,120 in in-state tuition and fees each year.
 Liberal Arts / Sciences & Humanities majors at East Arkansas Community College take out an average of $6,964 in student loans while working on their egree.